 (1) Adjusted Net Income (Loss) is a non-GAAP measure included as supplemental disclosure because we believe it is a useful indicator of our operating performance.
 Derivations of net income are well recognized performance measurements in the airline industry that are frequently used by our management, as well as by investors, securities analysts and other interested parties in comparing the operating performance of companies in our industry.
 Adjusted EBITDAR is a non-GAAP measure included as supplemental disclosure because we believe it is a valuation measure commonly used by investors, securities analysts and other interested parties in the industry to compare airline companies and derive valuation estimates without consideration of airline capital structure or aircraft ownership methodology.
 We believe that while items excluded from Adjusted EBITDAR may be recurring in nature and should not be disregarded in evaluation of our earnings performance, Adjusted EBITDAR is useful because its calculation isolates the effects of financing in general, the accounting effects of capital spending and acquisitions (primarily aircraft, which may be acquired directly, directly subject to acquisition debt, by finance lease or by operating lease, each of which is presented differently for accounting purposes), and income taxes, which may vary significantly between periods and for different companies for reasons unrelated to overall operating performance.
-Adjusted EBITDAR should not be viewed as a measure of overall performance or considered in isolation or as an alternative to net income because it excludes aircraft rent, which is a normal, recurring cash operating expense that is necessary to operate our business.
+Adjusted EBITDAR should not be viewed as a measure of overall performance or considered in isolation or as an alternative to not income because it excludes aircraft rent, which is a normal, recurring cash operating expense that is necessary to operate our business.
 We have historically incurred substantial rent expense due to our legacy fleet of operating leased aircraft, which are currently being transitioned to owned and finance leased aircraft.

 Adjusted Net Income (Loss) and Adjusted EBITDAR have limitations as analytical tools.
-Some of the limitations applicable to these measures include: Adjusted Net Income (Loss) and Adjusted EBITDAR do not reflect the impact of certain cash charges resulting from matters we consider not to be indicative of our ongoing operations; Adjusted EBITDAR does not reflect our cash expenditures, or future requirements, for capital expenditures or contractual commitments; Adjusted EBITDAR does not reflect changes in, or cash requirements for, our working capital needs; Adjusted Net Income (Loss) and Adjusted EBITDAR does not reflect the interest expense, or the cash requirements necessary to service interest or principal payments, on our debt; although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced in the future, and Adjusted EBITDAR does not reflect any cash requirements for such replacements; and other companies in our industry may calculate Adjusted Net Income (Loss) and Adjusted EBITDAR does not reflect any cash requirements as a comparative measure.
-Because of these limitations Adjusted Net Income (Loss) and Adjusted EBITDAR
+Some of the limitations applicable to these measures include: Adjusted Net Income (Loss) and Adjusted EBITDAR do not reflect the impact of certain cash charges resulting from matters we consider not to be indicative of our ongoing operations; Adjusted EBITDAR does not reflect our cash expenditures, or future requirements, for capital expenditures or contractual commitments; Adjusted EBITDAR does not reflect changes in, or cash requirements for, our working capital needs; Adjusted Net Income (Loss) and Adjusted EBITDAR do not reflect the interest expense, or the cash requirements necessary to service interest or principal payments, on our debt; although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced in the future, and Adjusted EBITDAR does not reflect any cash requirements for such replacements; and other companies in our industry may calculate Adjusted Net Income (Loss) and Adjusted EBITDAR differently than we do, limiting each measure's usefulness as a comparative measure.
+Because of these limitations Adjusted Net Income (Loss) and Adjusted EBITDAR should not be considered in isolation or as a substitute for performance measures calculated in accordance with GAAP.

 As derivations of Adjusted Net Income (Loss) and Adjusted EBITDAR are not determined in accordance with GAAP, such measures are susceptible to varying calculations and not all companies calculate the measures in the same manner.
-As a result, derivations of net income, including Adjusted Net Income (Loss) and Adjusted EBITDAR, as presented may not be directly comparable to similarly titled measures presented by other companies.
+As a result, derivations of net income, including Adjusted the Income (Loss) and Adjusted EBITDAR, as presented may not be directly comparable to similarly titled measures presented by other companies.
 For the foregoing reasons, each of Adjusted Net Income (Loss) and Adjusted EBITDAR has significant limitations which affect its use as an indicator of our profitability and valuation.
 Accordingly, you are cautioned not to place undue reliance on this information.